gtiosclub/bootcamp-mini-challenges/Week_One/Session_One/README.md

 ### Question 1: Variables and Constants

 **Task:**
-What is the difference between a variable and a constant in Swift?
+Declare a variable called greeting and assign it the value "Hello, World!".
+Declare a constant called pi and assign it the value 3.14159.